 The FCC has established procedures for petitioning for an exemption from the closed captioning rules when compliance would be economically burdensome on a cable operator (previously referred to as "undue burden petitions").
-The FCC must consider the following facts to determine whether closed captioning would be economically burdensome: 1) the nature and cost of the closed captions for the programming, 2) the impact on the operation of the provider or program owner, 3) the financial resources of the provider or program owner, and 4) the type of operations of the provider or program owner.
-To find out more, see the FCC's website at: http://fcc.us/fRkmQy There is no form to fill out.
-Electronic filing and faxes will not be accepted.
-A summary of the petition process is provided at the FCC Web site address above.
+The FCC must consider the following facts to determine whether closed captioning would be economically burdensome: (1) the nature and cost of the closed captions for the programming, (2) the impact on the operation of the provider or program owner, (3) the financial resources of the provider or program owner, and (4) the type of operations of the provider or program owner.
 While a petition is pending, the programming that is the subject of the petition is exempt from the closed captioning requirements.